repository-service-tuf/repository-service-tuf/README.rst

 What is Kaprien?
 ================

+Kaprien is a system for securing software downloads with signed repository metadata that helps clients be sure they are retrieving the latest version of content published by the repository and that the content has not been tampered with between the repository and the client (for example, by an on-path attacker).
+This protects users downloading, installing, and updating content from an artifact repository, such as a web server, JFrog Artifactory, GithHub packages, etc.

 Kaprien implements a Server with a signed Metadata Repository using `The Update Framework <http://theupdateframework.io/>`_ (TUF) as a Service.

-Kaprien can be deployed and used in the edge or public/private cloud along build systems (i.e., Jenkins, GitHub Actions, GitLab, CircleCI, etc.).
+It is designed to be deployed as part of an existing content delivery solution and can be deployed and used in the edge or public/private cloud alongside artifact production systems (i.e., build systems including Jenkins, GitHub Actions, GitLab, CircleCI, etc.).
-It protects users downloading, installing, and updating from your artifact repository (web server, JFrog Artifactory, Github Packages, etc.)

 Kaprien provides a REST API Service to integrate your release flows and architecture to scale efficiently.
 Deploying and integrating into your release flows is easy using the REST API Service.

+Kaprien compared to other solutions:

+Rugged: Kaprien is a collection of services to deploy scalable and distributed TUF Repository.
+It also provides an easy interface to integrate (through Rest API) and a tool for managing the Metadata Repository.

+PyPI/PEP 458: Kaprien is a generalisation of the design in PEP 458 that can be integrated into a variety of content repository architectures.

 .. kaprien-image-high-level